bhaktitud/dashboard/README.md

 3. Create new folder on your local, open it and run the cmd / git bash here
 4. Type in 'git clone paste_repo_link_here' and wait the process to finish
 5. Type in 'npm install' to install all the dependencies and wait the process to finish
-6. Type in 'npm start' to run the project, and head to the localhost with the specified port ^_^
+6. Type in 'npm start' to run the project, and head to the localhost with the specified port ^_^ (default localhost:3000)

 Or, simply hit this link to check out the project